Stephen-Hazel/shazware/README.md

 * need to spin off the dup checking in a sep thread with a "wait" and cancel button dialog cuz i think that's killin it (often sigh)

-* and find the PROPER way to pop a text editor on linux (is there a proper way??)

 --------------------------------------------------------------------------------